Sloppy Hand Hygiene in Offices: What a Mistake

-- By touching smartphones after we’d taken them with us on the trip to the loo.
+- By touching smartphones after we’ve taken them with us on the trip to the loo.
 The pathogens that remain on the phone surface will recontaminate hands each time we reach of the phone.

 Hepatitis A is a viral liver disease that can take milder or more severe forms.
 The viral infection is linked to poor sanitation and hand hygiene.
 And is listed as one of the most common causes of foodborne infection.